Yorkshire, England - Rievaulx Terrance & Abbey

 Palladian style dining room upstairs & kitchen below we enjoyed talking with the Docent

-Boar pattern indicates lineage to King Richard the 3rd period furniture The Duncombes at home
+Boar pattern, a reference to King Richard III period furniture The Duncombes at home

 painted by an Italian artist first look at Rievaulx in a light rain